docker-hy/docker-hy.github.io/data/part-2/section-2.md

 <exercise name="Exercise 2.5">

 A project over at [https://github.com/docker-hy/material-applications/tree/main/scaling-exercise](https://github.com/docker-hy/material-applications/tree/main/scaling-exercise) has a hardly working application.
 Go ahead and clone it for yourself.
-The project already includes docker-compose.yml so you can start it by running `docker-compose up`.
+The project already includes docker-compose.yml so you can start it by running `docker compose up`.

 Application should be accessible through [http://localhost:3000](http://localhost:3000).
 However it doesn't work well enough and I've added a load balancer for scaling.
 Your task is to scale the `compute` containers so that the button in the application turns green.